ZuzanaElt/BootstrapPortfolio/README.md

 1. include a Navigation Bar from Bootstrap
 2. include navigation menu at the top
 3. include links that are applicable to your portfolio, links need to navigate to the sections
-4. Hero section with jumbotron featturing picture, name  plus other ifo
+4. Hero section with jumbotron featuring picture, name  plus other info
 5. Work section - work displyed in grid using boorstrap cards
 6. Skills section - list outskills I expect to learn from Bootcamp
 7. About Me section